Guggenheim Rebrands Most of Claymore

 The four Claymore Wilshire ETFs (WXSP, WFVK, WMCR, and WREI) were not renamed to Guggenheim because Claymore was evidently never part of their name to begin with.
 According to the ETF list on the new Guggenheim website, these four ETFs carry only the Wilshire brand name.

 Last is the Claymore CEF Index-Linked GS Connect ETN (GCE), a regular on ETF Deathwatch, which apparently no one wants to claim.
-It is the only ETP that I am aware of without a summary page posted somewhere on the internet.
+It is issued by Goldman Sachs and is the only ETP that I am aware of without a summary page posted somewhere on the internet.
 It was nowhere to be found at the old Claymore site, it is not on the new Guggenheim site, and is not on the GS Connect site.
 It is a candidate for closure, but first someone needs to claim ownership.

 Here are the 32 ETFs with name changes.
 All ticker symbols and CUSIPs remained the same: